 · A sleek studio in City-Islington (LN-681) on the lower-ground floor of a period building near Tower Bridge.
 This rental accommodation comes with a stylized and comfortable double bed, laundry/dryer, wood floors, open-plan kitchen and unique windows.

-For fans of high design, there’s no better city than London—and no better place to stay than in a New York Habitat vacation rental.
+For fans of high design, there’s no better city than London—and no better place to stay than in a New York Habitat vacation rental in London.

 Let us know your favourite building in London with a comment below.